 Don’t Forget Compatibility Issues

 The huge selection of devices available means the network can be accessed in a variety of ways, from PCs and laptops to tablets and phones, not to mention different operating systems.
 Simply using the wrong browser can have all sorts of effects and render certain programs completely inoperable.
 Finding an effective security solution to accommodate this degree of diversity is a highly complex task.
+If there are any issues with your laptop you will have to be a computer doctor to fix your device immediately otherwise you will be wasting a lot of your business hours.

 The Human Cost